How to Install Plex Media Server on Debian 12, 11, or 10

-In-home media solutions, Plex Media Server, emerges as a dynamic and comprehensive platform.
-For Debian users, integrating Plex offers a seamless media management experience.
-This guide will elucidate how to install Plex Media Server on Debian 12 Bookworm, Debian 11 Bullseye, or Debian 10 Buster, ensuring you have an all-in-one media hub tailored to your entertainment needs.
+Plex Media Server is a powerful platform for in-home media solutions.
+For Debian users, it offers a media management experience.
+This guide will explain how to install Plex Media Server on Debian 12 Bookworm, Debian 11 Bullseye, or Debian 10 Buster, providing you with an all-in-one media hub for your entertainment needs.

 Noteworthy Features of Plex Media Server: